Affordable housing: Adaptive reuse

+Self-built (owner-built) housing

+Low-tech, low-cost, traditionally designed, sustainable, self-built homes can enable individuals to construct affordable, healthy housing using local materials.
+The process may be assisted by free-to-access plans optimised for single-person construction, that are also easily adapted to a broad variety of locations and climates.
+An example of this approach is the Tasmanian House project in Australia.

 Affordable housing by country

 Different countries and cities throughout the world have found unique ways to respond to the need for affordable housing.
 In some provinces within China, for example, local governments have instituted "tradable land quotas."
 These quotas allow developers to construct new housing units at the outer bounds of the city limits, and, in return, land outside of the city is protected from development.
 On the other hand, in Los Angeles, the city government recently instituted legislation that allows motels to be transformed into affordable housing units, regardless of zoning regulations.
-In Brussels, an architectural firm was able to repurpose a soap factory, creating affordable housing units that included 1-6 bedroom apartments, studios, lofts, and duplexes.
+In Brussels, an architectural firm was able to repurpose a soap factory, creating affordable housing units that included one- to 6-bedroom apartments, studios, lofts, and duplexes.
 These residential units are also energy-efficient, so have both social and environmental benefit.

 While innovative building practices have been incredibly successful in countries such as Nigeria and India, cities in more developed countries have found unique ways to increase affordable housing in dense urban areas through partnerships with private developers.
 For example, in Germany, cities including Berlin and Hamburg have established partnerships with private developers to construct new affordable housing units.
 In a 2011 agreement, developers in Hamburg agreed to build 3500 new housing units per year and 30% of these units would only be available to low and middle income households.
-To support the developer's work, Hamburg's city government agreed to provide city-owned land and acquire privately-owned land on which the units would be constructed.
+To support the developer's work, Hamburg's city government agreed to provide city-owned land and acquire privately owned land on which the units would be constructed.
 Additionally, Hamburg modified urban planning regulations in locations occupied predominantly by low-income individuals to simplify the process of affordable housing construction.
 On the other hand, in Berlin, the Alliance for Housing Construction, which was established in 2014, brought together Berlin's local government, private landlords, and public utility landlords to make rental units in the city more affordable.
-Public utility landlords such as non profit organizations agreed to build 3000 new dwellings each year.
+Public utility landlords such as non-profit organizations agreed to build 3000 new dwellings each year.
 Between 300 and 1000 of these units would be provided as "non-serviced rents."
 Additionally, private landlords agreed to construct 6000 units each year, and between 600 and 1200 of these units would be provided as "non-serviced rents."